elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 Whether power centralizes or decentralizes in the future depends on the specific details of current and future technology, the existing structure of power when this technology is developed, and many other difficult to analyze factors.
 We're living through [a period of rapid technological progress](https://www.openphilanthropy.org/blog/modeling-human-trajectory) so it's especially hard to know these details or how to weigh the various factors against one another.

-Given the many significant factors we've seen pushing towards decentralization, centraliation of power seems far from inevitable.
+Given the many significant factors we've seen pushing towards decentralization, centralization of power seems far from inevitable.
 For those who prefer to avoid an authoritarian future it would be a mistake to prematurely accept that fate.

 <!---